fulder/lambda-proxy/README.md

 TBD

 ## Lambda Input/Output structure
-The Input/Output structure is defined in the HTTP-Lambda Gateway Protocol.
-(TBD)
+The Input/Output structure is defined in the [HTTP Function Protocol](https://github.com/digital-sailors/http-function-protocol).

 ### Input: Lambda Event
 The Lambda function is invoked with this data structure as the event.